spacelover1/learn_ansible/inventory/README.md

 Here's the ansible document on inventory file: https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html

-Although you can store variables in the main inventory file, storing separate host and group variables files may help you organize your variable values more easily.
+Although you can store variables in the main inventory file, storing separate host and group variables files may help you organize your variable values more easily.<br/>
 Also read about defining variables in inventory: https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#defining-variables-in-inventory